jonnyleealas/401-Reads/googleIT/dataRecovery.md

 Account for future growth and increases in data when thinking about back up.
 Local storage advantages: Its close and easy to recover. however in case of damage you could lose everything.
 Off site: Safer than onsite.
 Need to think about encryption and bandwidth.
 Must prevent un-authorized access.
+How long should you hold on to backups.

 Tools:
+    -RSYNC: file transfer utility that's designed to efficiently transfer and synchronize files between locations or computers.
+Supports compression and ssh.
+Mac has a tool called time-machine.

+# Restoration Procedures
+These need to be documented so others can recover as well.
+Testing should of procedures is a must.
+Once a year or more.

+# When To backup
+Differential backup: Only back up files that have changed or been created since the last back up.
+This way we don't store unchanging data; only the files that are changed are backed up.
+Infrequent full backups and frequent deferential backups.
+Regular incremental: Only data the data that is changed in files is backed up.
+More efficient in space and time required.

+# Redundant array of independent disks(RAID)
+Method of taking multiple physical discs and combining them into one large virtual disk.
+Inexpensive.
+Its a data storage solution.
+This is not a replacement for backups.

+# Client Devices
+Cloud service designed for syncing: drop box, apple icloud, google drive.
+Getting users set up for a back up cloud system is a great way to avoid losing client data.